juanparati/MyBackup/README.md

 Defined by option "**is_replica**".

-If the backup is taken from a read replica it's very recommended to check if the replica is running before to perform the backup, so it will avoid to dump snapshots from a server that is not synchronised with the master.
+If the backup is taken from a read replica it's recommended to check if the replica is running before to perform the backup, so it will avoid to dump snapshots from a server that is not synchronised with the master.

-When this option is equal to `true` and the read-replica is not running or not reading binlogs from the master server it will stop the backup process.
+When this option is equal to `true` and the read-replica is not running or not reading the binlogs from the master server it will stop the backup process.

 ### Define objets to dump